syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 An [Alert](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog box is used to display errors, warnings, and information that needs user awareness.

-Use the following code to render a simple alert dialog in an application.
+Use the following code to render a simple alert dialog in an application:

 {% tabs %}
 {% highlight razor %}